Part Two: PUR / Fire

 So hot down here, so very hot!
 The heat is unbearable.
 That orb of sunlight burns with a much heavier intensity than it does on the mountain.
 Ah, for a drink of water!

-I would have not gone with him, I would have fled and had my strategy for escape mapped out too - I know I am fast and I would have only been too happy to slip Prometheus' hold and dart away out of their reach, laughing at them all the whole time.
+I would not have gone with him, I would have fled and had my strategy for escape mapped out too - I know I am fast and I would have only been too happy to slip Prometheus' hold and dart away out of their reach, laughing at them all the whole time.
 I was excited, even - excited to be free to explore this whole new world.

 I just didn't take him into account - Epimetheus.